IsratTasnimEsha/Blockchain-Desktop-Manager/README.md

 This project was created as part of the learning process and does not represent a fully functional blockchain manager.

-## License

-This project is shared for educational purposes and is not intended for production use.
-Feel free to use, modify, and learn from it.
-[MIT License](LICENSE).

 ## Authors

 - Israt Tasnim Esha